FYS5190 – Supersymmetry

+The course give a basic introduction to the algebraic origin of supersymmetry as an extension of Special Relativity.
 The students should be able to understand research papers dealing with the phenomenology of supersymmetric particles and supersymmetric model building, and be able to interpret current and future experimental results from searches for supersymmetry.
 They should understand the fundamental arguments in favor of supersymmetry at low energies, and the problems that the theory faces.
 They should be able to carry out calculations in perturbation theory of supersymmetric particle production, scattering on ordinary matter, annihilation and decay.

 Recommended previous knowledge

 FYS3500 – Introduction to Nuclear and Particle Physics or equivalent is recommended as a minimum background in particle physics.
 Having followed FYS4555 – Particle Physics would be an advantage.
 Students are also recommended to either have previously taken FYS4170 – Relativistic Quantum Field Theory, or to follow it in the same semester.

 - 10 credits overlap with FYS9190 – Supersymmetry.

 The course will be taught over a whole semester with 4 hours of lectures per week.

 - Project assignment which counts 30 % towards the final grade

 - Final oral exam which counts 70 % towards the final grade

 To pass the course, both the project assignment and the final exam must be passed.